treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 - I work remotely.

   Barring a handful of yearly trips, which I've been wanting to do because of social reasons, I've been working remotely since 4 years now.
-  And there are some massive benefits to it, like being able to work without disturbance from my home office and
+  And there are some massive benefits to it, like being able to work without disturbance from my home office, using my home gym that's right next to my office and avoiding a commute.

 - I'm able to work professionally in Rust.